 The instructions told us to arrive fifteen minutes before our tour, but to be safe we arrived thirty minutes before.
 I knew the area, so I wasn’t worried about not finding the location, but I did think I might take a walk along the small boardwalk and take some photos.
-The rain put end to that though!
+The rain put an end to that!

 After exploring a second creek, we had time to spare.
 Our guide asked what we wanted to do.
 The wind was blowing in exactly the wrong direction for easy exploring, but we decided we were up for the challenge and would make our way around the other side of the island to check out one of the shipwrecks in the Garden Island Ship Graveyard.

 This ship we got to see was the Santiago, just one of 25 ships that were left in this area to rot and decay between 1909 and 1945.

 The Santiago was built in 1856 in Liverpool in the UK and mostly did trips between there and South America.
 It is the oldest of all the ships in the graveyard, but the last one to be “buried” there.